-The doctor’s office staff uses this information to confirm your coverage, verify eligibility and to send the health insurance company a request for payment of your medical bill.
-Be sure that you’ve updated your policy and your demographics at every appointment because much of this information may have changed since your last visit.
+The doctor’s office staff uses this information to confirm your coverage, verify eligibility, and to send the health insurance company a request for payment of your medical bill.
+Please be sure to update your policy and demographics at every appointment because much of this information may have changed since your last visit.

 How is my doctor’s office paid?

 You should pay your co-payment at the time of your doctor’s appointment.
 We will make every effort to seek payment from your health insurance company for the amount owed under your policy.
 If your insurance determines you owe more than your co-payment, such as a co-insurance or deductible, we will then bill you for the remaining balance.

 Co-insurance is a portion of your bill, sometimes in addition to a copay, that you must pay.
 Co-insurance is usually a percentage of the total medical bill — for example, 20%.
 Essentially, if you have a co-insurance you will be splitting the cost of your healthcare with your insurance carrier.